-In some instances, they’ve helped the mortgage lender understand the way contractors pay themselves.
-Based on that understanding, the lender’s been able to develop a bespoke contractor policy.
+In some instances, the broker has even helped the mortgage lender understand how contracting works.
+Based on that tuition, the lender’s been able to develop a bespoke contractor policy.

-They also understand contractors.
-It doesn’t matter if they use an umbrella company or retain a unique limited company identity.
-A contractor mortgage specialist understands their world.
+Specialist brokers also understand contractors.
+It doesn’t matter if the contractor uses an umbrella company or retain a unique limited company identity.
+A contractor mortgage specialist will understand their world.